bcgov/architect-for-bcgov/docs/artificial-intelligence/chatbot-gcp.md

 ## Building the Agent
 1. For a `chat` agent, you can design how the chatbot interacts with clients from [DialogFlow CX](https://cloud.google.com/dialogflow?hl=en).
 Here are some useful settings you can config:
-  - pick a LLM for the chatbot to use
+  - pick a LLM for the chatbot to use.
+This is part of the agent settings, as of today there are three models available:
+    - text-bison@002
+    - gemini-1.0-pro-001
+    - gemini-1.5-flash-001 (preview)
   - select different data stores to use for knowledge base
   - design the flow:
     - define how the chatbot response in the situation with no user input or no match found.
 For example, direct to a human support if no answers found.